2021/22 Part-time Undergraduate course

 The independent, student-led nature of this module, and its stand-alone time-frame, via sourcing and completion of an essay or report, will demonstrate intellectual confidence, independent research and communication skills, both verbal and/or written.
 Its 6 week schedule allows students to focus wholly on the discursive and analytical while permitting equal engagement with the TDF505 module, starting in week 7 until the final shows in May, without conflict or overlap.

-This Graduate Skills; Textile Art, Design and Fashion module focus on the key strategies that will prepare and guide level six students towards planning for graduation, career development and employment.
-The module will provide you with a professional e-portfolio and a 5-year strategic career plan supported by valuable resources, tools, case studies and signposts to allow you to tailor the resource material to your specific career ambitions.
+This Graduate Skills is the last 20 credit module in Textile Art, Design and Fashion.
+The module will focus on the key strategies that will help you prepare for graduate life, career development and employment.
+The module will provide you with a promotional portfolio and a 5-year strategic career plan, supported by valuable resources, tools, case studies and signposts to allow you to tailor the resource material to your specific career ambitions.
 It will adopt a professional and entrepreneurial approach to planning a career within a broad spectrum of the creative industries.

 Major Project is the final practice based module on Textile Art, Design and Fashion.
 Working ambitiously and critically as a self-directed artist or designer you will integrate practical, aesthetic and intellectual knowledge resulting in final artworks or collection and a professional portfolio.
 This 80 credit module spans two semesters and allows for ambition, risk- taking and continuity of practice preparing you for your future career.